 If you left on or after 6 April 2006 with preserved benefits, they will be paid in two parts.
 The benefits earned up to 6 April 2006 will be paid at age 60 and the balance at age 65.
 This is a bit confusing so here is a simple example –

-Fred leaves with a preserved pension of £8K and a lump sum of £24K.
-3/4 of his service was before 6 April 2006 and the balance after that date.
-That means he would receive a pension of £6k and a lump sum of £18K (plus PIs) at age 60 and an additional £2K pension and a lump sum of £6K (again, plus PIs) at age 65.
+‘K’ leaves with a preserved pension of £8K and a lump sum of £24K.
+3/4 of their service was before 6 April 2006 and the balance after that date.
+That means they would receive a pension of £6k and a lump sum of £18K (plus PIs) at age 60 and an additional £2K pension and a lump sum of £6K (again, plus PIs) at age 65.

-Fred could ask for the part payable at 65 to be paid at age 60 but it would be paid at a reduced rate to take account of the fact that is will be in payment for 5 years longer than would normally be the case.
+‘K’ could ask for the part payable at 65 to be paid at age 60 but it would be paid at a reduced rate to take account of the fact that it will be in payment for 5 years longer than would normally be the case.
 That is the only flexibility about how these pension benefits are paid.
-You cannot commute or just 'cash it in.
+You cannot commute or just ‘cash it in.

 The only time preserved benefits can be accessed before age 60 is in the event of permanent ill-health preventing full time work.
 This is an expensive provision as the pension is paid at its full rate and includes PIs.
-Veteran UK will gather evidence from GPS and consultants to validate it.
+Veterans UK will gather evidence to validate it.
 If granted, the pension will be back dated to the date of the claim.